rahulpshah/DockrRockr/doc/SERVICE.md

    Docker file is in user's repo, new code pushed by user.
 2 Main Flow
   User push some code, docker image is uploaded on DockerHub[S1].
-  Using a webhook slack bot gets repsonse, notifies the user[S2]
+  Using a web-hook slack bot gets response, notifies the user[S2]
 ```

 ##### Workflow as per Screencast:<br/>